abiosoft/river/README.md

 * An endpoint is a REST endpoint with supported methods.
 * All endpoints are handled by a River instance.
 * Outputs are rendered via a preset or custom Renderer.
-* Middleware and Renderers can be global or endpoint specific.
+* Middleware and Renderers can be used globally or by a specific endpoint.

 ### Endpoint
 Create